 Blow the whistle twice and a cab will arrive.
 Get into the cab and the driver will ask for a destination.
 Say "Great Russell Street" and you will be taken there.
 Exit the cab and read the sign - the museum doesn't open until 8:00am.
 Wait here until the door is opened, the enter the museum.
 Head east into the manuscript room and try to open the old book.
 Tell the librarian to "Shut up", then open the old book and read it to learn about invisible messages.

-From here, walk west, south, southwest, south 3 times, southwest and east into Westminster Abbey - this is the first clue from the riddle, indicating middle 3 clues refer to tombs within the abbey.
+From here, walk west, south, southwest, south 3 times, southwest and east into Westminster Abbey - this is the first clue from the riddle, indicating that the second, third and fourth clues refer to tombs within the abbey.
 Head south and southeast, and pick up the pacquet of paper and the crayon.
 Return northwest and open the door, then go south and west.
 Read the sign here that mentions Henry IV - this indicates that the fourth clue refers to Henry V. Now go east and north twice.
 Examine the tomb here to see it belongs to Isaac Newton - the man described in the third clue.

 Open the pacquet of paper and take the brown paper.
 Put it on the tomb and rub the paper with the crayon, then pick it up again.
 Go east and north twice, and you will note that the room feels different somehow.
 Just look again and you will see some candles.
-Heat the brown paper over the candles and read the back of the paper to see these clues:
+Heat the brown paper over the candles and read the back of the paper to see some more clues.

 Now Holmes says that he knows Professor Moriarty is behind the riddles and clues.
 Drop all the colored pieces of paper and the pacquet and crayon as well.
 Go south twice and west twice to return to the street.